outde-xyz/website/content/Tutorials/latex_petpeeves.md

 \noautomath
 ```

-And while you're at it, you might also want to add a bit more boilerplate around `gb4e` to make sure it actually loads correctly on recent TeX distros.
+And while you're at it, you might also want to add a bit more boilerplate around `gb4e` to make sure it doesn't throw some odd error messages on recent TeX distros.

 ```latex
 \makeatletter